 a.
-If the report meets screening criteria for assignment and is received within the first thirty (30) days of the current investigation, then one NI A may be utilized pursuant to Agency business practice.
-Priority response, a determination about present danger, and all allegations must be assessed, addressed and clearly documented, including the reasons for the substantiation decision, in UNITY.
+If the report meets screening criteria for assignment and is received within the first thirty (30) days of the current investigation, then one NIA may be utilized pursuant to Agency business practice.
+Priority response, a determination about present danger, and all allegations must be assessed, addressed, and clearly documented, including the allegation finding decision(s) and Investigation Closure reason, in UNITY.